Sunday, October 6, 2024

 7. Helter Skelter

-Interestingly, John Lennon's songs dominate this version of the album.
+Interestingly, Lennon's songs dominate this version of the album.
 So much so that when it came time for me to determine which track to leave out, I chose one of his: "Revolution 1."
 I figured that "Revolution" was released as a single, so jettison the slow version.
 Maybe it could have been the B-side of a single.

 The familiar album opening with a jet plane sound on "Back in the U.S.S.R" is not included because Starr walked out in a huff during the recording sessions, and McCartney handled drums instead.
 The same goes for "Dear Prudence."
 So, I ended up starting this album with tracks three and four.